dentisphere/upgrade-angularjs/readme.md

 to upgrade a component:

-1.  rename home.ts to home.component.ts
+1.  rename home.ts to home.component.ts (for consistence with ng6)
 1.  transform controller function to class and export it
     -   add @Component annotation with {selector, templateUrl}
     -   implements OnInit if necessary